 CBT is a structured talking therapy that helps people to adjust their thinking styles and behaviour, altering the way they think about themselves, their life and their future, so that they feel like they are back to their normal selves.
 The evidence for CBT treatment depicts that there are some very useful strategies to improve your mood and reduce your symptoms.
 In CBT this is called Behavioural Activation (BA).

 BA is about supporting someone to keep busy, distract themselves through activities and make sure that they are filling their time with more positive things.
-Not only does this help to stop those negative and intrusive thoughts from ruminating around your mind, but also helps you to engage with others and interact.
+Not only does this help to stop those negative and intrusive thoughts from ruminating around your mind, but also helps you to engage and interact with others.

 If you notice that your mood doesn’t change or that your symptoms persist, it is highly recommended that you seek professional help to overcome this.

-If you are prescribed medication any not offered a therapy with this, I would strongly recommend that you ask to be referred to a qualified therapist for this.
-All of the research shows that therapy alongside medication for those severe cases is much more beneficial than just medication.
+If you are prescribed medication and not offered therapy with this, I would strongly recommend that you ask to be referred to a qualified therapist for this.
+All of the research show that therapy alongside medication for those severe cases is much more beneficial than just medication.

 In many cases of depression, there is a high rate of comorbidity with anxiety.
 They often feed into each other and some people may experience the anxiety before any symptoms of depression, but then the depression appears to take over.
 It would be important to understand which condition came first and your therapist would be able to explore this with you.